Bankoga/golem/docs/key.md

   - Edges: Axons, Dendrites
   - Construction: Growth
   - Definition: Language, Documents, and Configs
-    - circuit/cycle : A templated closed path through several modules/layers
+    - ?
-    - path : a connected walk between several modules through a series of edges or edge production rules
+  - Path : A connected walk between destinations (containers for small sets of cells) through a series of edges or edge production rules.
-    - edge : a data bearing connection between two nodes
+  - Path Templates: The different ways to define connections between non-adjacent modules, layers, and destinations within any arbitrary Matrix.
+Does not allow for arbitrary/manual edge specification between packages to help reduce specific package dependencies.
+However, in-matrix adjacency can lead to growth outside the initialization paradigm which is restricted to edge distribution formation rules/templates.
+    - circuits/cycles : A type of path template that makes a closed directly linked loop of cells, by type, through different destinations.
-    - network : A templated distribution of some input source(s) across a distinct set of directed paths that operate in conjunction to provide one or more unified output edges.
+    - network : A type of path template where some set of input source(s) (pipelines or modules) are distributed across a distinct set of directed paths that operate in conjunction to provide one or more unified output edges.
+    - pipeline : A type of path template which is composed of a sequence of modules that form one or more distinct routes.
+    - relay : A type of path template where an output from one destination, A, to another, B, is gated by a third, C, which either is controlled externally and thus passes the input from A to B directly, or temporally aggregates input from A before passing it on to B. Interestingly, when viewed under this definition, Neurons in organic entities appear to act as contextually sensitive/dynamic relays with the entire brain being built out of networks of relays
   - Operation
   - Load/Save: File Type, Options, etc...
   - Resource Types: Learning Paradigm Value Types